1858

 Alsfeld brewery beer barrel, 1970s

-Alsfeld brews!Foundation of the Wallach Brewery
+Alsfeld brews!Foundation of the Wallach brewery

-On the other hand, Meyer Wallach, who had immigrated from Ottrau in Electoral Hesse in 1831, tried to build up a beverage trade with the help of his father-in-law Isaac Spier, who was already established in the spirits business.
-As early as 1841, Wallach had criticized the district office for “tapping foreign beer in Alsfeld” and applied for a brewing license.
+This company owes its existence to two distinct developments: first, a centuries-old tradition ended around 1850 when the city of Alsfeld waived its brewing rights.
+On the other hand, Meyer Wallach, who had immigrated from Ottrau in Electoral Hesse in 1831, attempted to establish a beverage trade with the help of his father-in-law Isaac Spier, who was already established in the spirits business.